 With an economy that is still lagging behind the rest of the country, one of the largest barriers to economic success in Louisiana is the state’s burdensome occupational licensing laws.
 Occupational licenses are government issued permission slips that allow you to work in a certain profession.
 Louisiana’s occupational licensing laws are some of the most burdensome in the nation.
 These laws not only make it harder for Louisianans to find work, they also make it harder for those wanting to move to Louisiana since licenses don’t transfer from state to state.

-To address the issue of moving states while having an occupational license, states like Arizona and Mississippi have introduced a concept known as reciprocity.
-This means if you are licensed in one state to work in a licensed occupation, you can work in states that have reciprocity without having to go through all the steps of obtaining a new license.
-In Arizona, more than 3,100 individuals have had their licenses recognized through reciprocity.
+To address the issue of moving states while having an occupational license, states like Arizona and Mississippi have introduced a concept known as recognition.
+This means if you are licensed in one state to work in a licensed occupation, you can work in states that have recognition without having to go through all the steps of obtaining a new license.
+In Arizona, more than 3,100 individuals have had their licenses recognized.